 User Interface

-The User Interface in Combat shows three skills, potions for healing, a ranged consumable (arrow), a resource bar, and potentially an ultimate skill.
-The image above is the combat perspective of the Rogue class at higher levels, foreshadowing what we can expect.
-The red triangle represents three skills that can be activated.
-The middle-skill is greyed out, meaning you cannot use it.
-The small greyish-red bar below it is a unique resource each class uses.
-Rogues have momentum, and each consecutive attack builds this meter.
+The combat User Interface shows four skills: healing potions, a ranged consumable (arrow), a resource bar, and trait ability.
+The image above shows the combat perspective of the Rogue class at higher levels, foreshadowing what we can expect.
+The red square shows all the abilities.
+The trait skill on the bottom right is a skill that is only activated after a series of button presses.
 There are also two small dots, which ones filled allow the usage of a particular ability.
 Thus, Rogue’s combat involves landing multiple light or heavy attacks to fill their momentum meter and unloading a powerful attack.

 As we analyze the combat user interface in Dragon Age: The Veilguard, we see that it appears simple and clean.
 However, many symbols, status effects, and resource tracking will be critical for players to recognize in combat.